simongdavies/digital-asset-processing-dotnet/README.md

 ## Recommended usage

-This accelerator pattern is a good fit for scenarios where you want to buid a backend system to receive, process and store any type of data.
+This accelerator pattern is a good fit for scenarios where you want to build a backend system to receive, process and store any type of data.

 A good example use-case is to retrieve audio files, which you want to anaylaze using an external service like Cognitive Services and store the audiofiles together with metadata for further analytic scenarios.